dtg01100/homebrew-dcutil/README.md

 ## Tab Completion

-This Homebrew formula includes tab completion for both bash and zsh:
+This Homebrew formula includes tab completion for bash, zsh, and fish:

 ### Bash
 If you have bash-completion installed, dcutil completion will be automatically available.

 ### Zsh
 Zsh completion is installed and will be available automatically if you're using the zsh shell.

+### Fish
+Fish completion is installed and will be available automatically if you're using the fish shell.

 Alternatively, you can use the built-in completion generation feature:
 ```bash